How the data monetization calculator works

 - Paid feedback (research studies) often pays the best hourly rate because you’re providing structured input, not just raw tracking data.

-- Surveys and microtasks are accessible but frequently low hourly pay due to screening and repetition.
+- Surveys and microtasks are easy to start but usually offer low hourly pay because screening and repetition eat into the upside.

-- Content creation can have higher upside, but it’s work: skills, consistency, and audience-building matter.
+- Content creation can have higher upside, but it is still work: skills, consistency, and audience-building matter.

-- Data cooperatives aim to improve bargaining power, but availability and payouts vary widely.
+- Data cooperatives aim to improve bargaining power, but availability, governance, and payouts vary widely.

-Privacy and safety notes (read before you monetize)
+Privacy and safety notes for personal data monetization

 Practical guidance: Prefer platforms with clear terms, minimal data collection, and a track record of paying users.
-Avoid services that request sensitive identifiers (for example, SSN) unless you fully understand why it’s required and how it’s protected.
+Avoid services that request sensitive identifiers (for example, SSN) unless you fully understand why it is required and how it is protected.

 - Data resale is hard to reverse: once shared, it can be copied and resold.